 Percy also gives us some strong, solid moments of interpersonal interaction between the rest of the cast and there is some good dialogue in the supporting cast which in this instance is Quire, Domino, Kayla, Omega Red, and even Colossus.
 However, for me, the focus is very much on how Beast takes a difficult situation and makes it twenty times worse, so much so that Logan has to turn to Jean Grey for help to get to the truth while giving us our first allusion to X OF SWORDS!

-Oscar Bazaldua is on art duty again and as usual, he proves he is a master of dynamic movement and paneling.
+Jan Bazaldua is on art duty again and as usual, she proves she is a master of dynamic movement and paneling.
 Guru-eFX is a good match colorwise for Bazadua’s art and while there are no full-page splashes ( with maybe the exception page 2 which is beautifully drawn and colored) there are many key panels that are a testament to how good the combination of these two artists is.
 Omega Red and an evil Xeno henchmen are particularly menacing as is the very powerfully drawn Rasputin whose calm arrogance is compelling and horrifying all at once.
 Once again superb lettering and sound effects from Joe Caramagna and another superb cover from Dustin Nguyen.